 Last night at a gig in Bexhill I hear that 'Count' Le Foe is still pursuing the Northumberland Avenue premises.

 Minutes of last week's AGM of the NPTC confirmed a constitution, a chairman and a treasurer but no secretary.
 Michael Kirk, however, has been appointed Artistic Director.
 Which is rather like deserting from the Vichy Government to join the Allies.
 Or should that be the other way round?

 Walked past the Players' (as was) this afternoon; a sign on the door said 'The Villiers Theatre will be re-opening in early 2003'.
 We shall see.

 Take chair at Late Joys Gala show for the NPTC at the Shaw Theatre, Euston Road.
 About 400 present and a wildly enthusiastic audience they are.
 Sheila Mathews and I work the Birthday/Celebrations section as a double act which went very well.
 Also in the bill: Michael Kirk (director), Pat Lancaster, Helen Watson, Maggie Beckit, Lorraine Hart & her daughter Tiffany Todd, Jim McManus, Robert Meadwell, John Larsen.
-Johnny Dennis made a brief appearance at the end.
+Johnny Dennis made a brief surprise appearance at the end.
 Piano: Geoffrey Brawn.
 Chris Floyd did the setting, Robin Turley Smith was SM, and John Foley was on wardrobe.
 I was strictly enjoined not to mention Chris Hegg or Dominic.

 Hear that Keith Fawkes-Underwood is opening the Foyer Bar of the old Players' next Monday, so that is on schedule.